-7.2 Contracts Register
+6.3.
+Contracts Register

-All contracts, including any variations or amendments, must be registered and maintained in the Electronic Contract Management System (ECMS) managed by Procurement.
-Data regarding contracts may be maintained in other systems i.e. PAMS, Wisdom etc. however the.
-ECMS must be used to store both scanned copies and summary data relating to all contracts over £15,000.
+All contracts over £5,000, including any variations or amendments, must be registered and maintained in the Electronic Contract Management System (eCMS) managed by Procurement.
+The council is required by law to publish transparency data about our contracts on a quarterly basis.
+Data regarding contracts may additionally be maintained in other systems for local use.